Electromagnetic energy calibration of the SoLid detector with horizontal muons: Selection of horizontal muons

 Horizontal muon candidates are selected from both reactor-off (ROff) and reactor-on (ROn) samples.
 The selection itself is implemented in the SoLid Analysis Framework (Saffron2).
 The main objective of the tool is to cluster the waveforms recorded by detectors that are close in time and space.
 The waveforms within a cluster are divided into three mutually exclusive categories: muons, nuclear signals, and electromagnetic signals.
 The latter two are aimed at selecting the signals originating from the IBD neutron (nuclear) and positron together with annihilation gammas (electromagnetic), respectively.
-The exhaustive description of the Saffron2 software can be found in~\cite{pestel_thesis}.
+The exhaustive description of the Saffron2 software can be found in Ref.~\cite{pestel_thesis}.
 As for muon clusters, they are searched for in the first place that satisfies a single requirement on the fibre read-out: the presence of high-energy channels with an amplitude greater than 200 ADC counts.
 If the number of these channels is less than 11, the muon candidate is tagged as a Type 0 muon.
 In most cases, Type 0 muons correspond to the so-called clipping muons, which cross only a few cubes on the edge of the detector.
 In other cases, the muon candidate deposits energy in a larger number of cubes that most likely form a track.
 The latter assumption is checked with two weighted least-squares linear fits (vertical and horizontal projections).
-The candidates are further divided into two categories according to the convergence of the fits: Type 1 if either one of the fits has failed; Type 2 if both fits were successful.
-The horizontal muons used for the calibration are selected exclusively from the Type 2 muon sample.
-It is important to mention that the fits are performed solely with the fibre-level information, \textit{i.e.}\@ the reconstruction algorithm is not involved in determining the positions of the cubes on the track.
-Therefore, one can simultaneously solve equation~\ref{eq:ccube_matrix} and determine the System Matrix.
-Several additional requirements are applied to Type 2 muons to increase the quality of the sample and ensure that there is indeed a single cube hit in the plane.
-First, the start and end cubes of the track have to be on the detector border.
-This requirement allows the muons, which are captured while crossing the detector (stopping muons) and as such have a different stopping power, to be rejected.
-Second, the muon track length must be greater than or equal to 7 cubes.
-This rejects candidates that are likely excited nuclei.
-Third, the slopes $x/z$ and $y/z$ must provide $\cos \theta$ less than 0.8, where $\theta$ is the polar angle of the muon track (approximately 40$^{\circ}$).
-The development of the muon selection is discussed in \cite{Giel}.
-An example of a Type 2 muon track that meets all the listed conditions is shown in Figure~\ref{fig:horizontal_muon_track}.
-However, not all cubes along this track are used in the calibration procedure.
-To select the planes in which the muon has indeed deposited its energy in a single detection unit, the cube is kept if and only if the reconstructed track enters and exits the cube through a fiducial window.
-This window is shown in pink in Figure~\ref{fig:entrance_window}.
-The set of such cubes from the dedicated muon tracks is referred to as horizontal muons in the following.